 What is 78th Street Studios?

 78th Street Studios is the largest art and design complex in Northeast Ohio, featuring 170,000 square feet of art galleries, artist studios, performance spaces, and music recording studios.
 We are home to the region's top Internet rock station, oWOW Radio and the country's 2nd largest rock and roll magazine, Alternative Press.
-Primarily known as an attraction for fine art, 78th Street Studios has also become known as an incubator for businesses in the fields of product design, publishing, music and special events.
+Primarily known as an attraction for fine art, 78th Street Studios has quickly become an incubator for businesses in the fields of product design, publishing, music and special events.
 All viewing hours listed below are free and open to the public.
 For more information, contact: Martina Baginski at email@example.com or 216-536-2200.

 OPEN HOUSE at 78th

-Every Friday from 11 am - 4 pm, visitors are invited to explore the open galleries, eat lunch at the in-house cafe, SPICE BOX, and utilize the free wi-fi.
+Every Friday from 11 am - 4 pm, visitors are invited to explore the open galleries.
 The format of the weekly OPEN HOUSE is relaxed and intimate.
 Typically 4 - 8 galleries are open during this time, but visitors can discover various aspects of the property without the larger crowds of the popular monthly art walk known as THIRD FRIDAYS.

 THIRD FRIDAYS launched in the early 2000's as a quarterly event among a handful of pioneering gallerists and art lovers, pulling in a few hundred people.
 By the end of 2013, this cultural collaboration grew to include over 80 gallerists, artists, and designers working together to attract 1500 visitors to the building each month.
 Today, THIRD FRIDAYS has expanded into a district-wide event to include promotions and dining specials in the restaurants, bars and boutiques of Gordon Square.
 When this property isn’t playing host to its own event, multiple spaces throughout the building are being rented to corporations, organizations, and individuals for their own private functions, making the industrial ambiance of 78th Street Studios a year-round attraction.